Rhacheosaurus: History and classification

 A phylogenetic analysis in 2009 showed that several long-snouted species formerly classified in the related genera Geosaurus, Enaliosuchus, and Metriorhynchus were in fact more closely related to the original specimens of Cricosaurus, and thus were re-classified into this genus.
 This analysis also resurrected the generic name Rhacheosaurus.

+The cladogram below is from an analysis by Mark Young and colleagues in 2020.